curious-odd-man/RgxGen/README.md

 ## Try it now!!!

+Note: latest version in maven is imported there.
+See supported syntax below for details.

 Follow the link to Online IDE with already created simple project: [JDoodle](https://www.jdoodle.com/a/1Ni2)

 Enter your pattern and see the results.